bbraithwaite/karma-seed/README.md

 A basic seed app for new projects using Karma for testing.
 Contains some opinionated config settings such as:

-* uses Mocha & Chai/Should for tests/assertions
 * uses Istanbul for coverage
-* uses PhantomJS as default browser
+* uses PhantomJS as default development browser

 ## Useful Features